forem/forem/docs/installation/containers.md

 ### Podman

-DEV can be setup with Podman and Podman Compose on Linux systems.
+Forem can be setup with Podman and Podman Compose on Linux systems.

 [Podman](https://podman.io/) is an FOSS project that provides a Container Engine that is daemonless which only runs on Linux systems.
 It can be run as the root